-Super Group believes that a more equitable economy will benefit all South Africans and that B-BBEE is key to sustainable economic growth and social development.
-This philosophy is encapsulated in the Group employment equity policy, which places economically viable and self-sustaining transformation at the heart of people practices.
-These practices are deliberately designed to promote the greater inclusion of employees across a variety of backgrounds.
-Individual development, equality and performance-based advancement are the cornerstones of these transformation initiatives, aimed at progressing and maintaining a balanced, highly skilled workforce.
+Super Group believes that a more equitable economy benefits all South Africans and that B-BBEE is key to sustainable growth and social development.
+This philosophy is central to the employment equity policy, which promotes economically viable and self-sustaining transformation in the Group’s people practices.
+The policy ensures greater inclusion of employees from diverse backgrounds, focusing on individual development and performance-based advancement to maintain a balanced, highly skilled workforce.
+A Group Level 2 B-BBEE accreditation reflects a commitment to diversity and inclusion, providing tangible evidence of the efforts to enhance economic participation of Black people.

 Black representation: South Africa | |